 Limited edition prints explained

-In etching, an edition is a number of prints struck from one plate, usually at the same time.
+Limited Edition Print is a often a confusing term, Printing has always been associated with mass production so what is a limited edition print?
+In any type of printing, an edition is a number of prints struck from one plate, screen or stone (called the matrix), usually at the same time.
 This may be a limited edition, with a fixed number of impressions produced on the understanding that no further impressions (copies) will be produced later, or an open edition, limited only by the number that can be sold or produced before the plate wears.
 Most modern artists produce only limited editions, normally signed by the artist in pencil, and numbered as say 67/100 to show the unique number of that impression and the total edition size.

 Within the lifetime of the Impressionists (mid 1800s) the art world had changed dramatically.

-‘Printmaking’ as a means of expression for the artist became distinctly separate from ‘printing’ .
-The term limited edition print became synonymous with hand crafted, labour intensive artworks of consequently of greater value.
+‘Printmaking’ as a means of expression for the artist became distinctly separate from ‘printing’.
+Consequently artists started to Limit their editions to differentiate their work form the mass produced images and the the question: what is a limited edition print? had to be answered.
+The term limited edition print became synonymous with hand crafted, labour intensive, and rarer artworks of consequently of greater value.

 Mainly for this reason the term original print came to mean work created directly on the plate, stone, block, or screen by the hand of artist/printmaker.
 The print is the original; The image created by the printmaker is just part of the process or means by which the resulting prints are produced.
 A complication to this is that having produced the plate, or master image the artist could of course hand the printing over to an experienced printmaker; the terms “del” (delineat – or “drawn by”) and “Imp” (impressit – printed by) were often used on old engravings to indicate this.
 Prints by artists today may potentially retain their financial value as art (i.e., as an appreciating investment) because they are created by an artistic process rather than by a strictly mechanical one, and may become scarce because the number of multiples is limited.
 In Rembrandt’s time, the limit on the size of an edition was practical: a plate degrades through use, putting an upper limit on the number of images to be struck.
 Etching plates can be reworked and restored to some degree, but it is generally not possible to create more than a thousand prints from any process except lithography or woodcut.
 A hundred is a more practical upper limit, and even that allows for significant variation in the quality of the image.
 In dry point, 10 or 20 may be the maximum number of top-quality impressions possible